-There are approximately 410 pupils in the School.
+The School has capacity for up to 500 pupils.
 We have two Reception Classes and then children progress into the Infant Department, which comprises classes across Years 1 and 2.
 From Year 3 to Year 6 there are two forms per year group.
 Following the announced expansion of the School, there are now three forms in Year 7.
 The Sixth Form is divided into five tutor groups which are made up of mixed Year 12/13 groups, providing close academic monitoring, careers advice and excellent pastoral care.
-The Preparatory School is co-educational and boys have now been admitted in to the Senior School in Years 7 and 12 from September 2010, meaning that the Senior School will be fully co-educational by 2014.
+The Preparatory School is co-educational and boys have now been admitted in to the Senior School in Years 7 and 12 from September 2010, meaning that the Senior School is now fully co-educational.

 FREQUENTLY ASKED QUESTIONS

 Q. Why should I pay for my child to be educated when there are good state schools around which are free?